anmomu92/performance-suite/README.md

 ```
 ## Usage

 You just have to run the main script typing `./main.sh`.
 This script will prompt you with questions about which tests you want to launch, in case you just want to launch a specific tool.
+By now, you have to choose the tool with a 1 (yes) or a 0 (no)

 ## Contributing